Indian Police Service: Indian Imperial Police

-In 1861, the Parliament of the United Kingdom introduced the Indian Councils Act, 1861.
+In 1861, the Parliament of the United Kingdom introduced the Indian Councils Act 1861.
 The act created the foundation of a modern and professional police bureaucracy in India.
 It introduced a new cadre of police, called Superior Police Services, later known as the Indian Imperial Police.
 The highest rank in the service was the inspector general for each province.
 The rank of inspector general was equated to that of a brigadier, and similar ranks in the Indian Armed Forces, as per a central warrant of precedence issued in 1937.
-(Note: The rank of IGP is ranked and equated with the rank of Brigadier / equivalent rank of the Indian Armed Forced as per Warrant of Precedence – 1937, as per Ministry of Home Affairs' directions contained in Letter No 12/11/99-Pub II dated 26 December 1966.
-This Warrant of Precedence is compiled from a joint consideration of the existing Central Warrant of Precedence (which is till the rank of Major General) and Warrant of Precedence – 1937, as per Ministry of Home Affairs' directions contained in Letter No 12/11/99-Pub II dated 26 December 1966, the validity of which has been confirmed by Letter No 12/1/2007-Public dated 14 August 2007.
-The MHA has confirmed in 2007 that the Old Warrant of Precedence shall be taken as a guide to determine ranks below the ones mentioned in the current WoP.)
+(Note: The rank of IGP is ranked and equated with the rank of Brigadier / equivalent rank of the Indian Armed Forces as per Warrant of Precedence – 1937, as per Ministry of Home Affairs' directions contained in Letter No 12/11/99-Pub II dated 26 December 1966.
+This Warrant of Precedence is compiled from a joint consideration of the existing Central Warrant of Precedence (which is up to the rank of Major General) and Warrant of Precedence – 1937, as per the Ministry of Home Affairs' directions contained in Letter No 12/11/99-Pub II dated 26 December 1966, the validity of which has been confirmed by Letter No 12/1/2007-Public dated 14 August 2007.
+The MHA confirmed in 2007 that the Old Warrant of Precedence shall be taken as a guide to determine ranks below those mentioned in the current WoP.)

 In 1902–1903, a police commission was established to recommend reforms under Sir Andrew Fraser and Lord Curzon.
 It recommended the appointment of Indians as officers in the police.
 Previously, Indians could rise only to the rank of an inspector, the senior N.C.O. position.
-However they were not part of the Indian Imperial Police.

-From 1920 onward, the Indian Imperial Police was open to Indians and the entrance examination for the service was conducted both in India and England.
+However, they were not part of the Indian Imperial Police.
+From 1920 onwards, the Indian Imperial Police was open to Indians, and the entrance examination for the service was conducted both in India and the U.K.